cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/privileged-access-managment-overview.md

 We plan to offer this feature in other Office 365 workloads soon.
 When we’re ready to share a timeline, it will be available through the Office 365 roadmap.

 ### Do I need to be a Global Admin to manage privileged access in Office 365?
-During the preview you need to have Global Admin privilege to be able to manage privileged access in Office 365.
+You need to have Global Admin privilege to be able to manage privileged access in Office 365.
 Users who are included in an approvers’ group don't need to be a Global Admin to review and approve requests.

 ### How is privileged access management in Office 365 related to Customer Lockbox?
 [Customer Lockbox](https://support.office.com/article/Office-365-Customer-Lockbox-Requests-36f9cdd1-e64c-421b-a7e4-4a54d16440a2) allows a level of access control for organizations for access to to data by their service provider, i.e. Microsoft.
 Privileged access management in Office 365 allows granular access control within an organization for all Office 365 privileged tasks.